olin/studentgovernment/student_government_bylaws.md

 directly with senior administrators of the College on a regular basis.
 These representatives include:

-1. a Representative for Student Services
+1. a Representative for Campus Services
 2. a Representative to Marketing and Communications and Development, Family, and Alumni Relations
 3. a Representative to Admissions and the Office of Student Affairs and